graphistry/graphistry-cli/docs/SSO.md

 1. Create a new Group. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_3_1.png">

-2. Give a name to the group and add description if you want to. <br>
+2. Give a name to the group.
+Optionally, you can add a description. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_3_2.png">

 3. Click the group name you create to manage the group. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_3_3.png">

-4. Click the "Assign people" to add person to the group by clicking the person.
-You also can remove user from group by click "remove". <br>
+4. Click "Assign people" to add a person to the group.
+You can also remove user from group by clicking "remove". <br>
 <img src="img/OIDC_setup/oidc_setup_okta_3_4.png">
 <img src="img/OIDC_setup/oidc_setup_okta_3_5.png">